-Activity When Evaluation Officers to develop the ability to June 2020 Review the Officers who undertook prosecute in Court and gain the the training and provide hands on necessary skills in understanding the experience.
-Document outcomes in prosecution process.
-To be Performance Development Review. considered as appropriate.
+Activity When Evaluation Officers to develop the ability to prosecute in Court and gain the necessary skills in understanding the prosecution process.
+To be considered as appropriate.
+June 2022 Review the Officers who undertook the training and provide hands on experience.
+Document outcomes in Performance Development Review.